-To ensure traceability of incoming soy, the Cargill business must:
+To ensure traceability of incoming soy, corn and canola, the Cargill business must:

 - i.
-Record the names and addresses of the supplying farmers of incoming soy product; - ii.
-Record the type of soy product (e.g., soy beans, high protein soy, crude soy oil, etc.); - iii.
-Record the quantity of incoming soy product; - iv.
-Record the total amount of product at intake and the total amount coming from certified suppliers; - v.
-Identify the transport means and unique identification reference of the transport that carried the soy product.
+Record the names and addresses of the supplying farmers of incoming product; - ii.
+Record the type of product (e.g., soy beans, high protein soy, crude soy oil, corn, etc.); - iii.
+Record the quantity of incoming product; - iv.
+Record the total amount of product at intake and the total amount coming from suppliers with verification; - v.
+Identify the transport means and unique identification reference of the transport that carried the 3S products.

-3.4.2.
-Traceability of outgoing soy
+3.5.2.
+Traceability of incoming cotton